-Acronis Backup for VMware allows you to create the backup of virtual machines by using one of the two backup archive schemes: Multiple files backup scheme (Legacy mode) or Single file backup scheme (Always Incremental mode).
+Acronis vmProtect 7 allows you to create the backup of virtual machines by using one of the two backup archive schemes: Multiple files backup scheme (Legacy mode) or Single file backup scheme (Always Incremental mode).

-In Acronis Backup for VMware, the Single file backup scheme is set as the default.
+In Acronis vmProtect 7, the Single file backup scheme is set as the default.